MahanFathi/DeepDPG-TensorFlow/README.md

     - makes the algorithm off-policy
 4. Target Networks for Both Action-Value and Policy Functions
     - stabilizes the learning process
+5. Ornstein—Uhlenbeck Action Noise for Exploration
-5. It's Modular
+6. It's Modular

 #### A Playground for Controlling OpenAI Gym
-Can play around with network setttings in `config.py` and control other environments.
+Can play around with network settings in `config.py` and control other environments.

 #### TODOS
 - extend it to [MuJoCo](http://www.mujoco.org/) environments